Functional Freeze: When Survival Masquerades as Success

 What Is Functional Freeze?

-It's when your nervous system, overwhelmed by stress or unresolved trauma, decides it can't fight or flee—so it shuts down just enough to keep you functioning.
-You move through life in autopilot mode, checking the boxes but missing the moments.
+It is when your nervous system, overwhelmed by stress or unresolved trauma, decides it cannot fight or flee, so it shuts down just enough to keep you functioning.
+You move through life on autopilot, checking the boxes but missing the moments.

 How It Feels

-You don't feel joy.
-You don't feel grief.
+You do not feel joy.
+You do not feel grief.
 You just get through the day.
 You might overthink everything yet feel emotionally blank.
-You crave rest but can't relax.
-You do all the "right" things but feel empty inside.
-And even when you say you're fine, you can't remember the last time you truly felt anything.
+You crave rest but cannot relax.
+You do all the right things but feel empty inside.
+And even when you say you are fine, you cannot remember the last time you truly felt anything.

 You're Not Alone

 Many people live in this state for years without realizing it.
-Because it's quiet.
+Because it is quiet.
 It looks like coping.
 It looks like strength.
-But it's actually a signal: your body is asking for help, asking to feel again.
+But it is actually a signal: your body is asking for help.
+Asking to feel again.

 Coming Back to Life

 Seek out safe connection.
-Speak to someone who sees you.
-Let yourself be known.
+Speak to someone who sees you without requiring you to perform.
+Let yourself be known, even imperfectly.
 Let yourself be helped.